-Edinburgh’s Royal Military Tattoo attracts more than 1,200 performers from over 48 countries, so you can be sure to expect a world-renowned experience like no other.
+Edinburgh’s Royal Military Tattoo held each August attracts more than 1,200 performers from over 48 countries, so you can be sure to expect a world-renowned experience like no other.

 Showcasing the talents of military bands and performers from every corner of the globe, the Tattoo has been televised in more than 40 countries, with an annual television audience of over 100 million viewers.

-These incredible performances happen every weekday evening and twice on Saturdays throughout August.
+These incredible performances happen every weekday evening and twice on Saturdays throughout the month of August.

 The whole thing is set in one of the most incredible venues of all time, Edinburgh Castle, so nothing beats watching it in person!
 Tickets sell out fast, so I’d recommend booking them in advance before your trip.

-Edinburgh is well known for its dark and twisted past — home to some of the most haunted places in the world.
+Edinburgh is renowned for its dark and twisted past — home to some of the most haunted places in the world.
 The narrow streets of the city’s old town provide the perfect setting for stories of cannibals, body snatchers, and ghosts.